timmyomahony/django-pagedown-example/README.md

-# django-pagedown-test
+# Django Pagedown Example

-A test project environment for django-pagedown
+An example Bootstrap project for [Django Pagedown](https://github.com/timmyomahony/django-pagedown) that shows how to use the widget both in the admin as well as generally in your own forms.